-As part of our major investment across Reading’s parks, Prospect Park has been earmarked as a priority for improvements to play equipment, including the provision of equipment for children with disabilities.
+As part of our major investment across Reading’s parks, Prospect Park is priority for improvements to play equipment, including the provision of equipment for children with disabilities.

-We are now proposing an exciting project to relocate the existing playground and create a brand new play area with free accessible equipment for children of all abilities.
+We are in the process of relocate the existing playground and creating a brand new play area with free accessible equipment for children of all abilities.

-This project is just one aspect of the enhancement and investment being made within Prospect Park, including the major investment in creating a new multi-use community hub and activity centre in part of the pavilion building.
+This project is just one aspect of the enhancement and investment being made within Prospect Park, including the major investment in The Ranger Station – where we have created a new multi-use activity centre in part of the pavilion building.

 Prospect Park’s current play equipment has reached the end of its life.
 Additionally, the current safety surface and access points are not suitable for children with mobility issues.